Mirandl/DADR/README.md

 ```
 python process_data.py --dataset h36m
 ```
-We train h36m on [VIBE](https://github.com/mkocabas/VIBE) and [HMR](https://github.com/akanazawa/hmr) and put the checkpoint message into our MiRRo model.
+We train h36m on [VIBE](https://github.com/mkocabas/VIBE) and [HMR](https://github.com/akanazawa/hmr) and put the checkpoint message into our DADR model.

 ---
 ## Running on the 3DPW